TheBunkerCoin/ledger-bunkercoin/APP_SPECIFICATION.md

 # Technical Specification

-> **Warning**
-This documentation is a template and shall be updated with your own APDUs.

 ## About

-This documentation describes the APDU messages interface to communicate with the Boilerplate application.
+This documentation describes the APDU messages interface to communicate with the BunkerCoin application.

 The application covers the following functionalities :

-- Get a public Boilerplate address given a BIP 32 path
+- Get a public BunkerCoin address given a BIP 32 path
-- Sign a basic Boilerplate transaction given a BIP 32 path and raw transaction
+- Sign a basic BunkerCoin transaction given a BIP 32 path and raw transaction
-- Retrieve the Boilerplate app version
+- Retrieve the BunkerCoin app version
-- Retrieve the Boilerplate app name
+- Retrieve the BunkerCoin app name

 The application interface can be accessed over HID or BLE

 ## APDUs

-### GET BOILERPLATE PUBLIC ADDRESS
+### GET BUNKERCOIN PUBLIC ADDRESS

 #### Description